Radar, Coast Defense, Mark I

 Radar, Coast Defence, Mark I, or CD Mk.
 I, was a radar system used by the British Army to detect ships, E-boats and U-boats during World War II.
 An Army-wide renaming exercise in 1943 made these the CD Number 1 Mark I, which confused things as unrelated sets were also made part of Number 1 with different Marks.

 The initial concept was to provide early warning of German shipping in the English Channel or attempting to approach one of the UK's many ports.
 While being tested in July 1939 at the radar development site at Bawdsey Manor, operators noticed returns on their displays from the 9.2 in guns being test fired at Brackenbury Battery outside Harwich.
 The splashes of the shells in the water created blips that lasted long enough for the operators to measure their bearing and range.
 An adaptation with higher accuracy for directly guiding the Army's coastal artillery units was developed as Radar, Coast Artillery, Mark I, or CA Mk.
 I, but not put into operation.
 During early use, the name CD or CA was applied depending on the location of the radar, not the specific model installed.

 During early testing it was noticed that the sets were also ideal for detecting low-flying aircraft.
 This was a significant problem for the Royal Air Force (RAF)'s Chain Home (CH) radars, which had difficulty with anything flying below about 5000 ft.
-The Germans learned of this when they began mine laying operations in British ports and the Thames estuary, and began flying low-altitude intruder flights to take advantage of this.
+The Germans learned of this when they began mine laying operations in British ports and the Thames estuary, and began flying low-altitude intruder flights to take advantage of this limitation.
 In response, the RAF took over many of the CD sets being constructed and deployed them as Chain Home Low (CHL) at CH sites so they could share the existing telephone networks.
 It was some time before enough sets were built that the CHL needs were filled and wider deployment of CD and CA could begin.

 The introduction of the cavity magnetron in 1940 led to new models of almost all existing radar sets, including new CD and CA systems.
 Work on the Mark I in the CA role was cancelled and a new CD/CA system based on the Royal Navy's Type 271 radar began to be deployed around 1941.
 Once again, the RAF interrupted this process when Luftwaffe began attacks at altitudes as low as 50 ft, and these were deployed under the name Chain Home Extra Low (CHEL) along likely approach routes.
 These attacks largely ended by the end of the year and CD and CA was able to fully expand with the new sets.